teamjel/cs207-FinalProject/docs/milestone2.md

 Elementary functions including trigonometric functions, logarithmic functions, and exponential functions, will be accounted for in `Operators.py`, which are subclasses of `Node`.

 # Future

+Below are a few things we would like to implement:
+- Allow vector inputs
 - Use PyPy to improve performace
-- Reverse Mode
+- Implement Reverse Mode
-- Visualization
+- Visualization (Computation Graph, Computation Table)
-- Matrix
--